Green-Software-Foundation/if/docs/implementations/cloud-instance-metadata.md

 This plugin allows you to determine an instance's CPU based on its instance name.

+## Model name

+IEF recognizes the Cloud Carbon Footprint model as `ccf`.

+## Parameters

+### model config

+- `vendor`: the cloud platform provider, e.g. `aws`
+- `instance-type`: the name of the specific instance being used, e.g. `m5n.large`

+## Returns

+An array containing:

+- `cloud-instance-type`: echo input `instance-type`
+- `cloud-vendor`: echo input `vendor`
+- `physical-processor`: physical processor used in the given instance
+- `vcpus-allocated`: number of vCPUs allocated to this instance
+- `vcpus-total`: total number of vCPUs available to this instance

 ## IEF Implementation

 IEF implements this plugin using data from Cloud Carbon Footprint.
 This allows determination of cpu for type of instance in a cloud and can be invoked as part of a model pipeline defined in an `impl`.